-Sacramento Divorce Attorney Edward Misleh is a lawyer located in Sacramento, California and who works for The Law Offices of Edward Misleh, APC.
+California Divorce Attorney Edward Misleh works for The Law Offices of Edward Misleh, APC.
 Mr. Misleh practice focuses on divorce.
-In his endeavor to serve the public in general, he provides affordable access to the legal system by offering a free consultation to all new or potential clients.
-It is a free consultation and there is absolutely no charge should you wish to discuss your legal matter with a licensed California attorney.
+In his endeavor to serve the public in general, he provides affordable access to the legal system to all new or potential clients. to discuss your legal matter with a licensed California attorney.

-Sacramento Divorce Attorney Edward Misleh’s office is located at 615 Tenth Street, Sacramento, California.
-The office represents clients who live or work in Sacramento, California, Northern California, and throughout the United States.
-Sacramento Divorce Attorney Edward Misleh has extensive experience in the areas of divorce.
+California Divorce Attorney Edward Misleh’s office represents clients who live or work in California and throughout the United States.
+California Divorce Attorney Edward Misleh has extensive experience in the areas of divorce.

-Sacramento Divorce Attorney Edward Misleh has extensive experience in handling divorce cases and issues.
-You can file for divorce in California which will be more properly known as a dissolution of marriage.
+California Divorce Attorney Edward Misleh has extensive experience in handling Divorce cases and issues.
+You can file for Divorce in California which will be more properly known as a dissolution of marriage.
 A dissolution of marriage terminates the legal relationship you have with your spouse – it terminates the marital union.
 Termination includes the ending of all legal duties and responsibilities that are created by marriage.
 You need to consider the effects of filing for divorce and for filing as either a petitioner or as respondent.
 If you are the petitioner, you will initiate the divorce proceeding.
 If you are the respondent, you will wait to respond to your spouse’s filing for divorce.
-There are advantages and disadvantages to both which you should understand before filing for divorce.
+There are advantages and disadvantages to both which you should understand before filing for Divorce.

 Prenup and Postnup Agreements